Varanus92/Clock-to-Seven-Segment-Baysis3/README.md

 ## Goal:

-Design a full functioining clock (seconds,minutes,hours) and implement it on Seven Segment on Baysis3 FPGA and PmodSSD.
+Design a full functioining clock (seconds,minutes,hours) and implement it on Seven Segment on Baysis3 FPGA and PmodSSD - using Hierarchical design

 ## Solution (Only from above explaination):

 Designing:

+"LAB3":
 #"time base counter" to create pulse every 1 sec (from 100Mhz internal clock)
-prepare 3 counters for seconds,minutes and hours.
+prepare 3 counters for seconds,minutes and hours .

+"LAB5":
 #Seven Segment block (binary to Seven Segment decoding)

 #logic ontroling the refresh rate of the Seven Segment Display of Baysis3 and PmodSSD*